 Listening To the Sennheiser Momentum 4 Headphones…

-On Ozzy Osbourne’s “Mama I’m Coming Home” (1440 AIFF, CD quality) from the 1991 No More Tears album, the intro quickly shows you why an audiophile might want these wireless headphones.
+On Ozzy Osbourne’s “Mama I’m Coming Home” (1440 AIFF, CD quality) from the 1991 No More Tears album (buy at Amazon), the intro quickly shows you why an audiophile might want these wireless headphones.
 The acoustic guitar is open and lively but not gratingly bright.
 The few-and-far-between resonate bass notes slide in and out with authority.
 Zach Wylde’s scorching guitar work was never strident but it stood out from the mix with no muddiness.

 Who Is the Competition For The Sennheiser Momentum 4 Headphones?